Skip to content

 Compilation Pipeline

-The AVM verification effort centers on a compilation pipeline that transforms high-level intent programs called AVM programs into executable resource machine code.
+The compiler transforms high-level AVM programs into resource machine code:

 graph LR